jupyter-book/jupyter-book/docs/content/references.md

 If you wish to use Markdown style syntax, then MyST Markdown will try to find a reference from any of the above reference types (and more!).

-This has an advantage, in that you can used nested markdown syntax in your text, for example:
+This has an advantage, in that you can use nested markdown syntax in your text, for example:

 ```{example}